 Create any new files required for the updated release with the command:

-If EZproxy is currently running as a service, stop it with the command:
+b.
+If EZproxy is currently running as a service, use the Administrator command prompt, and stop it with the command:

 - This step is optional.
 If you are updating from a EZproxy 5.0 or earlier, you can choose to rename your existing ezproxy.msg to messages.txt, or you can leave the existing file alone and EZproxy will create a new messages.txt file.